 “Stylish & relaxed photos is what we wanted and Jonny delivered 200%.
-We both felt quite anxious about having a camera on us all day but Jonny was discreet and the nicest person we could of asked for.
+Jonny was so discreet and the nicest person we could of asked for.
 Everyone commented on how great he was.”

 Polly & Jon | A Love story